As an Amazon Associate we earn from qualifying purchases.

 There is maybe no fruit that says summer more than the watermelon.
 Especially on those crazy hot muggy days, ice cold or frozen watermelon is the perfect thing to cool you down and help you relax.

 Well, what if you could take all the things you love about icy watermelon and mix it into a refreshing cocktail?
-That is exactly what we are doing today with our blended watermelon daiquiri recipe.
+That is exactly what I am doing today with my blended watermelon daiquiri recipe.

 What is a Blended Watermelon Daiquiri?